 My wife and I were shattered.
 My specialist recommended operations to get samples from my lungs and liver to determine if they were the same or different.
 At this point I decided to stop working.
 I couldn't concentrate on anything.
 I was unsure of myself and feeling very low and this rubbed off on my wife.
 This period was the lowest point during the whole period.
 I'm the type of person who gathers information, decides on an action and then tries to carry it out.
 I had two operations in one month and the make-up of my cancer was proving elusive, which made it hard to determine the best approach and treatment.

-My doctor advised another three rounds of chemotherapy treatment, each of a much stronger and longer dosage, and which would require hospitalisation over a 10 week period.
+My doctor advised another three rounds of chemotherapy treatment, each of a much stronger and longer dosage, and which would require

 The treatments occurred and I tried to just take it day by day.
 I read a lot and listened to music - all to help distract my mind from the endless cycle of, 'What's next?
 Will it work?
 Will I live?'